 Data Fabrication

-In today’s post, we’ll answer what looks like a simple question: what is data fabrication in TDM?
+In today’s post, we’ll answer what looks like a simple question: what is data fabrication?
 That’s such an unimposing question, but it contains a lot for us to unpack.

 The problem is that providing quality data for your software testing process is way trickier than it sounds.
 And one of the trickiest parts of this already tricky process is obtaining the data itself.
 This post is all about one of the various techniques you can use to get test data.
 By the end of the post, you’ll know: